We have put these giants through a test, and we will tell you all...

 But the situation is a little bit different with ConvertKit, all you truly have are templates to modify, and if you didn't find one that is suited to your needs, you can request it

 If we are being honest here, I do prefer the way things are more straightforward with ConvertKit, just click choose, modify and voilà.
+And since you can now start creating landing pages with ConvertKit at no cost, you can't go wrong with this.

 Another thing that should grab your attention is the way the hosting of your landing pages works.
 With ConvertKit you can host your landing pages in their server or you can use them on your own domain if you are a Wordpress user.